davekeck/Xcode-4-Fixins/README.md

-__This is the WIP Xcode 5.1 branch.
-These plugins are known to be compatible with Xcode 5.1, and may work with Xcode 5.01.__
+__These plugins are known to be compatible with Xcode 5.1, and may work with Xcode 5.01.__

-__For Xcode 4.6.2 and Xcode 5.01, see the master branch.__
+__For Xcode 4.6.2 and Xcode 5.01, see the xcode_462 branch.__

 __===== DESCRIPTION =====__